 So how do you ensure a win-win negotiation transaction when it comes to safer sex?
 No, you don't have to whip out a lengthy harm reduction contract for your partner to sign each time you get into bed as shown in the previous illustration, but you do need at least 3 things:

-Successful harm reduction negotiation require mutual Trust, a strong Intention to be safe, and Persuasive ability.
+As shown in the illustration, successful harm reduction negotiation requires mutual Trust, a strong Intention to be safe, and Persuasive ability.
 Let's go over each one of these:

 The Role of Trust in Successful Negotiation